DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/02-Data-Basics.md

 (Note that not all data sets will have associated documentation; the authors of **openintro** package included this documentation with the `email50` data set contained in the package.)

-The data in `email50` represent a **data matrix** or in `R` terminology **data frame** or **tibble** ^[A tibble is a data frame with attributes for such things as better display and printing], which is a common way to organize data.
+The data in `email50` represent a **data matrix**, or in `R` terminology a **data frame** or **tibble** ^[A tibble is a data frame with attributes for such things as better display and printing.], which is a common way to organize data.
 Each row of a data matrix corresponds to a unique case, and each column corresponds to a variable.
-This is called **tidy data**.^[For more information on tidy data see the [blog](https://simplystatistics.org/2016/02/17/non-tidy-data/) and the [book](https://r4ds.had.co.nz/tidy-data.html#pivoting).]
+This is called **tidy data**.^[For more information on tidy data, see the [blog](https://simplystatistics.org/2016/02/17/non-tidy-data/) and the [book](https://r4ds.had.co.nz/tidy-data.html#pivoting).]
 The data frame for the stroke study introduced in the previous lesson had patients as the cases and there were three variables recorded for each patient.
 If we are thinking of patients as the unit of observation, then this data is tidy.

 ```